claudiaGiancola/mars-mission-2024-aug/README.md

 run `npm install`

-copy the `.env.template` file - save it as `.env` store your NASA API key here so that it won't be uploaded to githubb
+copy the `.env.template` file - save it as `.env` store your NASA API key here so that it won't be uploaded to github

+You can find the Nasa Open API at https://api.nasa.gov/

 ## Available Scripts